Skip to main content

 1. Preheat the oven to 200°C.

-3. Spread the tinned tomatoes in the dish and on top of the feta.
+3. Spread the canned tomatoes in the dish and on top of the feta.
 If there is not enough sauce, rinse the empty can with a little water and dilute the sauce with this water.

 5. Bake in the oven at 200°C for 15 minutes.

-6. Remove from the oven after 15 minutes, add the drained chickpeas to the tomato sauce and stir again.
+6. Remove from the oven after 15 minutes, add the drained chickpeas to the tomato sauce, and stir again.
 Bake for a further 15 minutes.

 7. Meanwhile, wash and chop the parsley.
 At the end of the baking time, garnish with the parsley and serve.